CyrilusK/Flash-Chat/README.md

 ## Our Goal

-One of the most fundamental component of modern iOS apps is the Table View.
-Table Views are used everywhere from the Mail app to the Messages app.
-It’s a crucial part of every iOS developer’s tool belt.
-In this tutorial we’ll be getting to grips with Table Views, creating custom cells, and making our own cloud-based backend database.
-It’s going to be epic, so buckle up.
+I getted to grips with Table Views, created custom cells, and maked own cloud-based backend database.

-## What you will create
+## What did I create

-Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
-We will be using a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.
+Flash Chat is an internet based messaging app similar to WhatsApp.
+I used a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.

-## What you will learn
+## What did I learn

 * How to integrate third party libraries in your app using Cocoapods and Swift Package Manager.
 * How to store data in the cloud using Firebase Firestore.